ilkercankaya/Notifellow/README.md

 which the user later will be notified when the condiitons are met for the alarm.

+# App Features
+* Setting alarms and being notified when the alarm condition is met
+* Social feed where user sees friends schedule / events
+* Adding / Removing friends
+* Posting comments to friends schedule / events
+* Authentication (signup, signout, register, forgot password, email change)
+* Account Management
+* Chat among users

 # Project Details
 Technologies involved:
 * Android Studio
 * Node.js (including `express.js`)
 * MongoDB
+* Firabase
 * One Signal API
 * Google Maps API

 # Files
 * `Notifellow`: The folder for Android Studio.
-* `ServerSide`: Server side code which requires node.js.
+* `ServerSide`: The folder for server side code which requires node.js.